San Jose, California: State and federal

 Several state and federal agencies maintain offices in San Jose.
 The city is the location of the Sixth District of the California Courts of Appeal.
 It is also home to one of three courthouses of the United States District Court for the Northern District of California, the other two being in Oakland and San Francisco.

 Crime

-The San Jose Police Department has consistently innovated in crime prevention, through programs like "CrimeReports.com", which made San Jose the first American city to make all 911 calls available online.
 Like most large cities, crime levels had fallen significantly after rising in the 1980s.
 From 2002 to 2006, Morgan Quitno Press named San Jose the safest city in the United States with a population over 500,000 people.
 Crime in San Jose had been lower than in other large American cities until 2013, when crime rates in San Jose climbed above California and U.S. averages.

-In 2021, SmartAsset ranked San Jose tied as the 10th safest city in the United States.
 In 2020, violent crime per 100,000 people has been the lowest the city has seen in 2017 while the homicide rate has been the highest since 2016; property crime per 100,000 people has been the lowest the city has seen in over ten years.